carterleseman/autowizard/README.md

 ## Features
 - **Automated Account Opening**: Open multiple accounts effortlessly.
 - **Account Selection**: Choose which accounts to launch.
+- **Steam Integration**: Track playtime and display your game status on Steam for one selected account.

 While autowizard is designed for multiple instances, it can also be used to open a single account.